matthewkling/phylospatial/README.md

 # phylospatial <a href="https://matthewkling.github.io/phylospatial/"><img src="man/figures/logo.png" align="right" height="139" /></a>

-`phylospatial` is an R package for spatial phylogenetic analysis.
+`phylospatial` is an R package for spatial phylogenetic diversity analysis.
 The field of spatial phylogenetics focuses on accounting for evolutionary relationships among taxa when describing biodiversity patterns, an approach that has a number of advantages over species-based accounting.
 This package provides a set of functions to build and analyze phylospatial data:

 - `phylospatial()` constructs a spatial phylogenetic data set from community data and a tree.